-TL;DR: Aetna, a CVS Health company, modified CPB 0827 covering electric tumor treatment fields (ETTF), effective February 19, 2026.
-Billing teams need to confirm nine medical necessity criteria are documented before billing E0766 and CPT 1025T — and re-authorization every 90 days is not optional.
+TL;DR: Aetna, a CVS Health company, modified CPB 0827 covering electric tumor treatment fields, effective February 19, 2026.
+Billing teams need to confirm nine medical necessity criteria before submitting E0766 and A4555 claims — and plan for mandatory re-authorization every 90 days.

 Quick-Reference Table